-This is always difficult area as much depends on the individual facts.
-However Reunite International have provided a useful and practical guide (Child Abduction Prevention Guide).
+This is always a difficult area as much depends on the individual facts.
+However, Reunite International has provided a useful and practical guide (Child Abduction Prevention Guide).

 Applications to Court to relocate abroad with a child are finely balanced.
 They raise strong emotions and much opposition, and therefore care is required.
 In all cases, the welfare of the child is the Court’s paramount consideration.
 England has historically been one of the most liberal countries in the world in allowing relocations, although in recent years, and owing to an increase in ‘shared parenting’, amongst other factors, parents seeking to relocate face greater challenges, although still many cases succeed.

 The approach at the start of the process is very important as the Court will scrutinise the reason for relocation even when it is a parent seeking to return to their Country of origin after the break down of the parental relationship.

 We have a strong reputation for acting in even the most difficult cases and have represented parents on both sides with success.
 Again due to our experience we are often asked to represent the child caught in the middle and are well known for ensuring the child’s voice is heard independently.

 During school holidays children often travel abroad on holiday with one or the other parent.
 Sometimes those children are not returned home at the end of the holiday.

 If your child is not returned, when you expect, you should take action as soon as possible, do not delay even if you agreed to the holiday in the first place.
 You should contact the police and also get legal advice from specialist lawyers.